WP3 – Competencies Developed in Education Institutions.

 The current EU education programme is not addressing the EU market since it mostly caters for national needs and regulations.
-In consideration of this, the study aims to evaluate the competencies of the radiographers at an EU level, by assessing the situation of a wide range of member-states (at least 75% must be included).
-The movement of radiographers in EU occurs under the 2005/36/EC directive, however, other EEA countries can achieve recognition of their qualifications and for that reason they will also be included in the study.
-EU applicant countries will also be included in the study in view of the possibility of these countries becoming EU members by the end of this project.
+In consideration of this, the study aims to evaluate the competencies of the radiographers at an EU level, by assessing the situation of a wide range of member-states.
+The movement of radiographers in EU occurs under the 2005/36/EC directive, which allows radiographers to graduate in one country and practice in another, even if the profession is regulated differently.

-The main tool is a survey that will be distributed to EU education institutions (heads of departments).
-This will aim to identify differences and similarities between countries in terms of programmes’ structures and between the competencies developed.
+The main tool is a survey that was distributed to EU education institutions.
+This identified differences and similarities between countries in terms of programmes’ structures and between the competencies developed.

-The questionnaire will also allow identification of the factors that influence the level of development of the competencies.
+The questionnaire also allowed identification of the factors that influence the level of development of the competencies.

-The results of this work package will be distributed to all stakeholders and regulatory bodies across the EU.
+The results of this work package was distributed to all stakeholders and regulatory bodies across the EU.
 This will raise awareness of current issues relevant to the profession and present the recommendations in regards to the competencies found necessary for the radiographers.

 University of Malta – UoM

-A report will be published identifying the following:An extensive list of competencies identified in the literature practised by the linear accelerator radiographer.List of themes identified from the literature.
+A report was published identifying an extensive list of competencies identified in the literature practised by the linear accelerator radiographer.List of themes identified from the literature.

-The results of the survey to European Education institutions in regards to the competencies developed in their programmes are going to be published in a peer-reviewed open-access scientific journal.
+The results of the survey to European Education institutions in regards to the competencies developed in their programmes was also published in a peer-reviewed open-access scientific journal.

 Disseminating the results to the scientific community through the mentioned reports and peer-reviewed publications.